Funds from purchases made at the following visitor centers go directly to supporting their parks.

 11am – 4pm, Daily

-The Ford House Museum and Visitor Center is located in the Mendocino Headlands State Park that surrounds on three sides the picturesque town of Mendocino, listed on the National Historic Register.
-The park sits on the rugged Mendocino County shoreline where the Big River empties into the Pacific.
-Miles of trails wind along the cliffs, giving the casual explorer spectacular views of sea arches and hidden grottoes.
-Secluded beaches Day-use only.
+The Ford House Museum and Visitor Center, listed on the National Historic Register, is located in the Mendocino Headlands State Park.
+The park surrounds the picturesque town of Mendocino on three sides and sits on the rugged Mendocino County shoreline where the Big River empties into the Pacific.
+Miles of trails wind along the cliffs, giving the casual explorer spectacular views of sea arches, hidden grottoes and secluded beaches.
+Day-use only.
 No camping.

 The Ford House Museum and Visitor Center is both a historical Museum Circa 1854 as well as the official visitor center for the village of Mendocino.
-There is no entry fee to go through the museum, but rather a suggested donation of $2 per person.
-As the visitor center we offer maps, pamphlets, brochures, magazines and a very knowledgeable and friendly volunteer to answer any question you may have.
+There is no entry fee, but a suggested donation of $2 per person or $5 for a family, is appreciated.
+A visitor will find travel information, pamphlets, brochures, a gift shop, and a very knowledgeable and friendly volunteer to answer any question you may have.
 The hours of operation are January through May 11am – 4pm, June through August 10:30am – 4:30pm, September through December 11am – 4pm.
-Proudly we are open 365 days a year.
+Open every day of the year.

-The Museum has both permanent and rotating displays.
+The Museum has both permanent and seasonal displays.

-Our permanent displays are a 4 X 8 foot diorama depicting what Mendocino looked like in 1890.
-Another 4 X 5 foot center display with artifacts and tools that were used by the loggers in the 1800’s.
-Several works of art by Emmy Lou Packard showing her unique talents in the use of block printing. two displays of china dishware used by Martha Ford 1854-1872.
+Our permanent displays include a detailed diorama depicting what Mendocino looked like in 1890.
+Also on display are artifacts and tools that were used by the loggers in the 1800’s, and a display of native american artifacts.
+Several works of art by Emmy Lou Packard, who was a friend to Diego Rivera and Frieda Kahlo early in her life, show the inspiration she received while residing in Mendocino in the late 1950’s.
+There are also two displays of china used by Martha Ford, the first woman to reside in this historic home, from 1854 to 1872.

-For information, or if you are interested in being involved in the Ford House Docent Council, please contact Ford House Manager Jim Owens at 707-937-5397 e-mail: firstname.lastname@example.org.
+For information, or if you are interested in being involved in the Ford House Docent Council, please contact Ford House Manager Mimi Figlin-937-5397 e-mail: firstname.lastname@example.org.
 Mail: P.O.
 Box 1387, Mendocino, CA 95460

 5980 Highway 1, Elk